Image from Transactions, Volume XLVII, 1944, pp. 185 -202. Reprinted with permission of the Canadian Institute of Mining, Metallurgy and Petroleum

 Ultimately, the Project will seek legislative changes to improve workplace safety and access to compensation for all workers who suffer health issues related to occupational disease or injury.

-From 1943 to approximately 1979-80, miners employed primarily in gold and uranium mines, and some base metal and radium mines in Canada (Ontario, Quebec, British Columbia, Manitoba, Saskatchewan, Northwest Territories), the United States, Belgian Congo, Western Australia, and Mexico were required to breathe in McIntyre Powder aluminum dust prior to each shift.
+From 1943 to approximately 1979-80, miners employed primarily in gold and uranium mines, and some base metal and radium mines in Canada (Ontario, Quebec, British Columbia, Manitoba, Saskatchewan, Northwest Territories), the United States, Belgian Congo, Western Australia, Chile, Mexico, and Geevor Tin Mine in England, were required to breathe in McIntyre Powder aluminum dust prior to each shift.
 Miners would undergo a mass “treatment” wherein canisters of McIntyre Powder aluminum dust would be dispensed via a compressed air system into the mine drys or specially constructed chambers.
 All ventilation would be stopped during the aluminum dust dispersal, and miners were instructed to inhale the black fog of respirable aluminum dust deeply to protect themselves against silicosis.
 The practice was mandatory and was given without medical supervision and in the absence of the prior informed consent of the miners.
 Tens of thousands of miners would have been exposed to McIntyre Powder aluminum dust during the 36 years that the program ran.